minecraftforum/rules-archive/rules/servers/rules.markdown

 * Bumping once every 48 hours on your support-related topic is allowed
     * This is only this section, and only if there are no replies from other people after that time
-* Posting "there is a plugin/mod for that" without linking that to the post is not allowed
+* Posting "there is a plugin/mod for that" without linking in the post is not allowed
-* Necroing (posting on an old thread) is not encouraged
+* Necroing (posting on an old topic) is not encouraged
 * Read the pinned topics before posting to avoid unneeded spam for questions that are addressed in those topics

 ### Minecraft Server Hosting

 * At any time, a host may be removed or banned from posting in the hosting section at the staff's discretion
 * Any feedback about a host should remain in a host's topic
-* All global rules regarding affiliate links and giveaways still apply
 * Excessive Arguments or complaints are not allowed, and should be taken to a PM
 * Support related posts are not allowed.
 Use the host's own support system or send them a private message
     * Informal warnings will be issued for continued support posting
 * A host must apply to post in the default section, otherwise they must post in the "Other Hosts" Section
 * Posts requesting a custom quote go in the Hosting Requests section
 * All hosts may not post in the topic of any other host.
 Host-to-host conversation must be taken to a PM
+* Hosts may offer giveaways in their topic, however the topic is not to be used for posting applications

 ### Clans

-* __No Malicious clans__

-    No malicious clans or teams are allowed, this includes but not limited to griefing clans.
+* No malicious clans or teams are allowed, this includes but not limited to griefing clans

-* __No Stealing Clan Names__

-    Do not use an existing clan's name for a new clan name.
+* Do not use an existing clan's name for a new clan name

-* __1 Thread__

-    Each clan is allowed 1 thread only, if there are circumstances that may make multiple threads necessary please contact a staff member to obtain permission.
+* Each clan is allowed only 1 topic

-* __No Harassment__

-    Do not argue or harass another clan or members of another clan, rivalry and competition is allowed but it must remain civil.
+* Do not argue or harass another clan or members of another clan, rivalry and competition is allowed but it must remain civil

 ### Server Types